SLIBIO/SLib/README.md

 ### Tizen Studio

 Firstly, open and build the project in the `build/TizenStudio` directory in the SLib source.
 After completion of build, you can see the precompiled static libraries in the `lib/Tizen` directory.

+Secondly, open your Tizen project created by yourself which will use SLib.

 1. Right click on the project in the `Project Explorer`